eonx-com/easy-monorepo/packages/EasyPipeline/docs/middleware_providers.md

 #### Accessing the Pipeline name

-If you're using the IlluminatePipelineFactory, a MiddlewareProvider can access the name it was registered under by implementing the `LoyaltyCorp\EasyPipeline\Interfaces\PipelineNameAwareInterface`.
+If you're using the IlluminatePipelineFactory, a MiddlewareProvider can access the name it was registered under by implementing the `EonX\EasyPipeline\Interfaces\PipelineNameAwareInterface`.
 The factory will call `setPipelineName()` on any MiddlewareProviders implementing this.

-To save time, the `LoyaltyCorp\EasyPipeline\Traits\PipelineNameAwareTrait` is available, providing an implementation of this function and the private property `$pipelineName`.
+To save time, the `EonX\EasyPipeline\Traits\PipelineNameAwareTrait` is available, providing an implementation of this function and the private property `$pipelineName`.

 # Dependency Injection